-For directions to the reserve and how to get there please click here.
+For directions to the reserve and how to get there, please click here.

-Always carry your membership card (or day pass) with you or you may be asked to leave by our Wardens.
+Please keep to footpaths to avoid damaging the flora and always carry your membership card or day pass with you, or you may be asked to leave by one of our Wardens.

 Dogs are not allowed in the reserve, even on leads.
 The collection of any kind of plant or animal is forbidden.
 Please take only photographs and leave only footprints.